Relativized universal algebra via partial Horn logic: Birkhoff's variety theorem

 \begin{theorem}[Birkhoff-type theorem for relative algebraic theories I] Let $\bS$ be a $\lambda$-ary partial Horn theory over an $S$-sorted $\lambda$-ary signature $\Sigma$.
 Let $(\Omega,E)$ be an $\bS$-relative $\lambda$-ary algebraic theory with the forgetful functor $U\colon \Alg(\Omega,E)\to\PMod\bS$.
 Then, for every replete full subcategory $\E\subseteq\Alg(\Omega,E)$, the following are equivalent: \begin{enumerate} \item $\E$ is definable by $\bS$-relative $\lambda$-ary judgments, i.e., there exists a set $E'$ of $\bS$-relative $\lambda$-ary judgments satisfying $\E=\Alg(\Omega,E+E')$. \item $\E\subseteq\Alg(\Omega,E)$ is closed under products, $\Sigma$-closed subobjects, $U$-retracts, and $\lambda$-filtered colimits. \end{enumerate} \end{theorem} \begin{proof} Let $\pht{\Omega}{E}$ be the partial Horn theory as in \cref{def:pht_for_rat} and consider the extension $\rho\colon (S,\Sigma,\bS)\to (S,\Sigma+\Omega,\pht{\Omega}{E})$.
 Then, the forgetful functor $U$ coincides with $U^\rho$.
 Since the domain of every operator in $\Omega$ is determined by a Horn formula over $\Sigma$, $(\Sigma+\Omega)$-closedness is equivalent to $\Sigma$-closedness.
 Thus, we have proved this theorem by \cref{thm:birkhoff_partialHorn}. \end{proof}

-Under Vop\v{e}nka's principle, we have an unbounded version of \cref{thm:birkhoff_partialHorn}: \begin{corollary} Assume Vop\v{e}nka's principle.
-Let $\rho\colon\bS\to\bT$ be a theory morphism between $\lambda$-ary partial Horn theories.
-Then, for every replete full subcategory $\E\subseteq\PMod\bT$, the following are equivalent: \begin{enumerate} \item $\E$ is definable by $\rho$-relative $\mu$-ary judgments for some infinitary regular cardinal $\mu\ge\lambda$. \item $\E$ is a small-orthogonality class with respect to a family of $\bT$-dense morphisms
+We also obtain two arity-free versions of \cref{thm:birkhoff_partialHorn}: bounded one (\cref{cor:bounded_birkhoff}) and unbounded one (\cref{cor:unbounded_birkhoff}).
+Under Vop\v{e}nka's principle, these two versions coincide. \begin{corollary} Let $\rho\colon\bS\to\bT$ be a theory morphism between $\lambda$-ary partial Horn theories.
+Then, for every replete full subcategory $\E\subseteq\PMod\bT$, the following are equivalent: \begin{enumerate} \item $\E$ is definable by $\rho$-relative $\mu$-ary judgments for some infinite regular cardinal $\mu\ge\lambda$. \item $\E$ is a small-orthogonality class with respect to a family of $\bT$-dense morphisms